 Absent very limited exceptions, a child support order can only be modified by a subsequent order.
 Parents should not rely on verbal or non-court ordered modifications to child support.
 Such reliance often causes unpleasant surprises later on when the other parent denies there was ever such an agreement or claims the agreement was not enforceable.

 Want more information about child support orders?
 Visit our FAQ child support page.
 Are you ready for a free and informative consultation?
 We are ready to help.
 Contact us today by phone or, if you prefer, take 30 seconds to complete the contact us form at the right side of this page.
-We will get back to you immediately.
+One of our experienced child support attorneys will get back to you immediately.